dappur/framework/README.md

 # Dappur PHP Framework

-# TODO: Update for V2
+A PHP application framework crafted using Slim, Twig, Eloquent and Sentinel designed to get you from clone to production in a matter of minutes.

-PHP App Framework built on the Slim PHP Micro Framework, Twig templating engine, Eloquent ORM database interactions, Phinx database migrations, Sentinel user management, Monolog w/ Logentries Support, form validation with CSRF protection, cookie management, database controlled config and Cloudinary CMS integration.
+Built on the Slim PHP Micro Framework, Twig templating engine, Eloquent ORM database interactions, Phinx database migrations, Sentinel user management, Monolog w/ Logentries Support, form validation with CSRF protection, cookie management, database controlled config and Cloudinary CMS integration.

 This is a lightweight full featured framework intended for PHP developers who need an open source, fast and reliable platform to build your apps from.
 Have your new projects up and running in minutes with the provided basic bootstrap pages and basic bootstrap admin.